 An idealized coin consists of a circular disk of zero thickness which, when thrown in the air and allowed to fall, will rest with either side face up ("heads" H or "tails" T) with equal probability.
 A coin is therefore a two-sided die.
 Despite slight differences between the sides and nonzero thickness of actual coins, the distribution of their tosses makes a good approximation to a Bernoulli distribution.

-There are, however, some rather counterintuitive properties of coin tossing.
-For example, it is twice as likely that the triple TTH will be encountered before THT than after it, and three times as likely that THH will precede HHT.
+There are some rather counterintuitive properties of coin tossing.
+For example, for a fair coin toss, it is twice as likely that the triple TTH will be encountered before THT than after it, and three times as likely that THH will precede HHT.
 Furthermore, it is six times as likely that HTT will be the first of HTT, TTH, and TTT to occur than either of the others (Honsberger 1979).
 There are also strings of Hs and Ts that have the property that the expected wait to see string is less than the expected wait to see , but the probability of seeing before seeing is less than 1/2 (Gardner 1988, Berlekamp et al. 2001).
 Examples include

 1. THTH and HTHH, for which and , but for which the probability that THTH occurs before HTHH is 9/14 (Gardner 1988, p.
 64),